manuelbomi/Enterprise-Architecture-Modelling-with-Sparx---Conceptual-Model-Designs-with-Mind-Maps/README.md

 # Enterprise-Architecture-Modelling-with-Sparx---Conceptual-Model-Designs-with-Mind-Maps
-In this discourse, stages of enterprise achitecture and data modeling are discussed.
+In this discourse, the stages of enterprise achitecture and data modeling are briefly discussed.
 The uses of mind maps in all the stages are discussed.
-Examples are shown, regarding how mind maps are designed using Sparx Enteprise Architecture Modeling software.
+Also shown are examples regarding how mind maps are designed using a trial version of the Sparx Enteprise Architecture Modeling software.

-#### Conceptual Enterprise Data Models
+### Conceptual Enterprise Data Models
 These models are constructed at a high level of abstraction.
 Discussion at this enterprise architecture modelling stage always involves the high level hierarchies of the business; i.e the stakeholders and emterprise data architects.
 System constraints are often not taken into account during this stage.
 The enterprise architects along with the business stakeholders will specify and define the needs of the organization in a broad sense.
 The architects will then organize the information needed to develop a system that can be used (in a broad sense) to solve the problem.

 Mind maps diagrams such as shown below may be used to record the inputs from several stakeholders and the architects at this stage.